emworship/emworship.github.io/_posts/2014-10-05-understanding-your-congregation.md

 ## How do you forge relationships?

 Let me know in the comments below how you keep tabs on your congregation.
+How do you forge relationships?
 How do your services show an understanding of, and compassion for, the people in your church?